ppaulocm/appium-mobile/Readme.md

 Pos Condition: User is logged with new Jogatina account and able to play online.

-2. Register an user that was already register before (BUG)
+2. Register an user that was already register before (#BUG5)
-3. Try to register an user that was already register informing a new password (BUG)
+3. Try to register an user that was already register informing a new password (#BUG6)
 4. Register an new user using an email with special characters.
-Ex:select*from@gmail.com (BUG)
+Ex:select*from@gmail.com ([#BUG7)

 #### Settings - Game Level
 1. **Change Difficulty level**

-Description: This test case validates app behavior when player change game difficulty level in Portuguese.
-(Bug)
+Description: This test case validates app behavior when player change game difficulty level in Portuguese. (#BUG1)

 Pre-Condition: none